dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 This is rarely the method one would actually use in practice, but it's perhaps worth detailing it here.
 By definition, the residue of $f$ at $z_i$ is the coefficient of $\frac{1}{z-z_i}$ in the Laurent expansion of $f$  at $z=z_i$.
 In principal, this can always be done for rational functions, primarily using the known geometric series $\frac{1}{1-z} = 1 + z + z^2 + \cdots =  \sum_{k=1}^\infty z^k$.

 In this case, we can use partial fractions to expand $\frac{1}{z^6 + 1}$ - this is a messy but straightforward computation.
-This can be done by hand, but for our purposes, we'll just use the following SAGE code to get the decomposition relatively quickly:
+This can be done by hand, but for our purposes, we'll use SAGE  to get the decomposition relatively quickly:
 $$
 \begin{align}
 \frac{1}{z^6+1} &= \frac{e^{\frac{11 i\pi}{6}}}{6 \left(z- e^{\frac{5 i\pi}{6}} \right)} + \frac{e^{\frac{7 i\pi}{6}}}{6 \left(z- e^{\frac{i \pi}{6}}\right)} + \frac{e^{\frac{5 i\pi}{6}}}{6 \left(z- e^{\frac{11 i\pi}{6}}\right)} \\